 Our values, views, and experiences are shaped by the ways our gender, race, class, location, and many other aspects of our identities interact with the world.
 Living poets assert these interactions without apology, inviting students to affirm the ways that their multilayered identities influence their experiences.
-Consider the following contemporary poems for your classroom:
+Consider the following contemporary poems for your middle or high school classroom:

 The living poet’s workbench of tools has expanded from pen and paper to a broad collection of microphones, keyboards, social media apps, and animations.
 Their work draws upon the same literacies that students hone each day, allowing students to analyze how tools such as artwork, audio, or the time limits of TikTok videos mediate the meaning of a poet’s words.